Vireo flavifrons

 - High counts: 17 in Sarpy Co 13 May 1995, 14 at Wilderness Park, Lancaster Co 11 May 2019, and 11 at Ponca SP, Dixon Co 15 May 2021.

 In the Loup River drainage, most of the few reports are of spring strays, although it was reported in Custer Co 1 Jul 1972, and at NNF Bessey, Thomas Co 22-24 May 1990, when two birds thought to be a territorial pair foraged for three days in a cottonwood along the Middle Loup River; no evidence of nesting was noted (Cortelyou 1990) and the report was listed as “hypothetical” by Bray (1994).
-It was reported there, however, 15 May 2015, and there are three additional Loup River drainage reports from Custer Co: 11 May 2010, 28 May 1968, and 3 Jun 1978.
+It was reported there, however, 15 May 2015, and there are three additional Loup River drainage reports from Custer Co, all likely migrants: 11 May 2010, 28 May 1968, and 3 Jun 1978.
+One was at Calamus Reservoir, Loup Co 25 Jun 2012.

-Breeding in the Platte River Valley extends regularly west only to Dodge and Saunders Cos, although there are breeding season reports in Platte Co 14 Jul 2011, Colfax Co 24 Jun 2011, and westerly in Buffalo Co 11 Jun, possibly a late migrant.
+Breeding in the Platte River Valley extends regularly west only to Dodge and Saunders Cos, although there are breeding season reports in Platte Co 14 Jul 2011 and Colfax Co 14 Jun 2020, 24 Jun 2011, and 27 Jun 2021.
+Oddly there is a disjunct cluster of breeding season reports in Buffalo Co, six for 11 Jun-20 Jul.

-There are several reports in the Salt Creek drainage in Lancaster Co, where the species has recently become established in low numbers in the Wilderness Park area.
+There are numerous and increasing reports in and near the Salt Creek drainage in Lancaster Co, where the species has recently become established in low numbers in the Wilderness Park area.
 Mollhoff (2016) shows confirmed breeding in Lancaster Co.
+Singles near Denton 8 Jun 2018 and at Spring Creek Prairie 5-6 Jun 2019 were likely migrants.

 - Breeding Phenology: